PrefectHQ/prefect/docs/core/PINs/PIN-15-Skip-as-Finished-and-Conditionals.md

 This will result in `B` in a `TriggerFailed` state followed by `C` completing successfully, which is arguably surprising behavior.

-Ideally, a trigger should the gatekeeper for Task exection: either attempt to run the current Task (or not) based on upstream states.
+Ideally, a trigger should be the gatekeeper for Task exection: either attempt to run the current Task (or not) based on upstream states.
 Or said another way, attempt to run the current Task or Skip it --this does not imply a `Failed` (or `Success`ful) state being determined yet, as that should be the result of the Task itself.

 ## Proposal